 e) If completed one large transaction then convert it into EMI.
 But only one can be converted to EMI in a month.

 f) if possible, pay the total amount dues and don’t go for paying the minimum amount due as it will levy heavy interest on you.
-The reason why I don’t prefer to minimum amount is explained at the end and please go through it carefully.
+I don’t prefer the minimum amount is explained at the end, and please go through it carefully.

-g) Use a credit card only when you are certain to pay dues in time else it will lend you in trouble and disturb all your financial health.
+g) Use a credit card only when you are certain to pay dues in time else it will lead you to trouble and disturb all your financial health.

 h) A credit card is best for one who is earning on the fixed interval or salaried one.

 i) Remember to get your card back after each transaction.

 k) Keep your card safe and always in case of suspicious activity with card immediately report to helpline no and block your card.